 Please do not call or email the Department of Chemistry & Biochemistry to ask if your scores are high enough for admission.
 We cannot answer questions about admissions qualifications until your entire application has been submitted and evaluated by the Admissions Committee.

 No. The Department of Chemistry & Biochemistry requires all applicants to have ETS submit official GRE and TOEFL scores to OSU.
 Please plan accordingly when requesting score reports so that ETS has enough time to report your scores before the December 15th deadline.
 If you are submitting scores for the IELTS, those scores must be officially reported to OSU by IELTS by or on December 15th.

 TOEFL Institutional Code Ohio State University: 1592.
 The department code is 62.

-Applicants are kindly asked not to e-mail to request an evaluation of your GRE or TOEFL scores or to inquire as to the probability of your being offered admission based on those scores.
+Applicants are kindly asked not to e-mail to request an evaluation of your test scores or to inquire as to the probability of your being offered admission based on those scores.